minicomp/wax/about.md

 ## Current Features

-- Layouts for image and metadata pages (either IIIF or flat image)
+- Has layouts for image and metadata pages (either IIIF or flat image)
-- Masonry layout for image gallery
+- Has masonry layout for image gallery
-- Can automatically generate collection pages from CSV or YAML files
+- Can generate collection pages from CSV or YAML files
-- Can automatically generate IIIF tiles and JSON data from local images
+- Can generate IIIF tiles and JSON data from local images
-- Can automatically publish your compiled site to a `gh-pages` branch.
+- Can publish your compiled site to a `gh-pages` branch.
-- Can automatically test for dead links and html errors
+- Can test for dead links and html errors
+- Can generate search index
+- Has client-side elastic search
+- Can test search index(es)

 ## On the horizon

-- Will automatically extract tag and category information
+- Will extract tag and category information
-- Will automatically generate search index
+- Will generate d3 force-graph visualizations
-- Will have client-side elastic search
-- Will automatically test search index(es)
+- Will publish compiled site to Amazon S3